 Interdepartmental Directors North Sea Consultative Body (IDON)

-All Ministries with tasks and responsibilities on the North Sea work together in the Interdepartmental Directors North Sea Consultative Body (IDON).
-This organisation coordinates the development of policy and prepares decisions about the management of the North Sea.
+All ministries with duties and responsibilities on the North Sea work together in the Interdepartmental Directors North Sea Consultative Body (IDON).
+This agency coordinates the development of policy and drafts resolutions on the management of the North Sea.

-The coordinating role of IDON ensures that the Ministries draw up policy on the basis of one joint vision of the condition, use and further development of the North Sea area.
-The ensuing tasks for the management of the North Sea are coordinated within the IDON.
-This allows the government to fulfil its role in the sustainable shaping of the current and future use of the North Sea as a single authority.
+IDON's coordinating role ensures that the ministries create policy from one and the same common vision on the status, use and further development of the North Sea area.
+The tasks relating to management of the North Sea that arise as a result are fine-tuned under the auspices of IDON.
+This means that the government can fulfil its role in relation to sustainably shaping current and future use of the North Sea as a single body.

-The following organisations work together in IDON: the Ministries of Infrastructure and Water Management (Chair), Economic Affairs and Climate Policy, Agriculture, Nature and Food Quality, Interior and Kingdom relations, Defence, Finance, Justice and Security, Education Culture and Science, and the executive organisations of Rijkswaterstaat and the Coastguard.
+IDON is a partnership between the ministries of Infrastructure and Water Management (chair); Economic Affairs and Climate; Agriculture, Nature and Food Quality; Internal Affairs and Kingdom Relations; Defence; Finance; Justice and Security; Education, Culture and Science; and the implementing organisations Rijkswaterstaat and the Coast Guard.

-Structural vision for spatial management on the North Sea
+Structural vision for use of space on the North Sea

-The importance of IDON’s coordinating role has been increasing over the past few years.
-The North Sea has become busier year after year and will soon be used even more intensively.
-This is why the State has started managing the North Sea differently over the past few years, more on the basis of its framework vision for spatial management and the associated social interests.
-Consultation and coordination for this new approach were concentrated at management level in IDON.
+The importance of the coordinating role of IDON has only increased over the past few years.
+The North Sea has become busier year-on-year and use will continue to intensify.
+So the government has shifted its focus over the past few years: emphasising its own structural vision for the use of space and the social interests that go hand-in-hand with it.
+Consultation and coordination on the new approach were concentrated at management level within IDON.

-The water system, the ecology and the use of the North Sea are cross-border and are constantly bringing the Netherlands in communication and consultation with other countries.
-IDON plays a crucial role in this.
-For example, IDON coordinates the implementation of European legislation, such as the Marine Strategy Framework Directive and the Directive to establish a framework for maritime spatial planning.
-Conversely, IDON ensures that Dutch interests and viewpoints can be presented clearly and unambiguously on the European or global playing field.
+The water system, ecology and use of the North Sea are transnational and bring the Netherlands permanently into contact and consultation with other countries.
+IDON plays a crucial role in this respect: for instance, it coordinates the implementation of European legislation, such as the Marine Strategy Framework Directive and the EU Maritime Spatial Planning Framework Directive.
+Conversely, IDON ensures that Dutch interests and standpoints can be clearly and unambiguously presented on the European and global stage.